 National Museum of Royal Barges, Maritime museum in Arun Amarin, Thailand.

-The National Museum of Royal Barges displays eight traditional Thai vessels in a large covered structure along the Bangkok Noi canal.
+The National Museum of Royal Barges is a maritime museum in Arun Amarin that displays eight traditional Thai vessels within a large covered structure along the Bangkok Noi canal.
+The building houses these impressive royal boats and showcases their detailed craftsmanship and construction methods.

-Visitors can reach the museum by taking the Chao Phraya Express Boat to Phra Pin Klao Pier and following signs through the local neighborhood.
+Visitors can reach the building by taking the Chao Phraya Express Boat to Phra Pin Klao Pier and then walking through the local neighborhood.
+The roof of the museum provides shelter from rain, so a visit is possible at any time of year.

 Location: Arun Amarin